 Prices will also vary depending on the pharmacy you visit.

 As mentioned earlier, the most severe potential side effect of Trazadone is developing serotonin syndrome.

 The following medications could increase the risk of developing this condition and should use extreme caution when combined with Trazadone

 Certain drugs such as Carbamazepine, Modafinil, Phenobarbital, Phenytoin, and Rifampicin can decrease the effect of Trazadone.

-CBD oil also has other known benefits for pain management, arthritis, seizures, cancer, and improve the overall heart health of dogs.
+CBD oil also has other known benefits for pain management, heart health, seizures, cancer, and as a natural remedy for arthritis in dogs.

 Some side effects of CBD oil include dry mouth, lowered blood pressure, drowsiness, but nothing has caused severe harm to pets as far as we know.
 However, there are still ongoing researches on the side effects of CBD oil.